MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 - The user that sets up the data source connection needs at least Storage Blob Data Reader permissions on the Azure Data Lake Storage account.

-- Data in your Data Lake Storage must be in delta format.
+- Data in your Data Lake Storage must be in delta lake format.
 Customer Insights - Data relies on the version to identify the latest changes.

-- The delta tables must be in a separate folder in the storage container and can't be in the container root directory.
+- The delta lake tables must be in a separate folder in the storage container and can't be in the container root directory.

 > [!NOTE]
 > Data stored in online services may be stored in a different location than where data is processed or stored.
 By importing or connecting to data stored in online services, you agree that data can be transferred.
 [Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).